-Connecting to a Sound Card or USB Audio Device with RCA connectors

-External USB devices for audio input and output are growing in popularity and many of these have normal Line In RCA connectors.
+Connecting to a Sound Card or USB Audio Device with RCA connectors these have normal Line In RCA connectors.
 In rare cases, internal sound cards might also have RCA connectors.
 In these cases, a connection cable with RCA connectors on both ends is required if the record player doesn't have a cable with male RCA connectors attached.